LoginRadius/engineering-portal/content/ec2-instance-aws/index.md

 ---
+type: async
 title: "How to create an EC2 Instance in AWS"
 date: "2020-11-18"
 coverImage: "ec2cover.png"
 author: "Puneet Singh"
-tags: ["AWS","DevOps","EC2"]
+tags: ["AWS", "DevOps", "EC2"]
 description: "Learn how to create an EC2 (Elastic Compute Cloud) instance in an AWS account in simple and straightforward steps."
 ---

 AWS EC2 is a virtual computing environment (known as instances) to develop and deploy applications.
 To create an EC2 instance in AWS, we need an active Amazon Web Services account.

 ## EC2 Dashboard

 First, let's login into our AWS account.
 Once login, we will land on the Management Console page, we can see all the AWS services.

 ![AWS Management Console](1_console.png)